-The accompanying basic financial statements of the 23rd Judicial District Attorney have been prepared in conformity with governmental accounting principles generally accepted in the United States of America.
+The accompanying basic financial statements of the 23rd Judicial District Attorney (District Attorney) have been prepared in conformity with governmental accounting principles generally accepted in the United States of America.
 The Governmental Accounting Standards Board (GASB) is accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-The more significant accounting policies are described below:
+The accompanying basic financial statements have been prepared in conformity with GASB Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments.

-B. Financial Reporting Family
+B. Reporting Entity